v-rgrace/Viva/Viva/insights/advanced/privacy/privacy.md

 ### Differential privacy

 Microsoft Viva Insights is serious about protecting individual privacy.
-Privacy can always be guaranteed if no information is revealed, which is not useful.
+Privacy can always be guaranteed if no information is revealed, which isn't useful.
 Similarly, making all information available can lead to high-fidelity metrics that compromise individual privacy.

 Differential privacy offers a balance between providing useful information and protecting individual privacy.
 Using methods from world-class researchers, Viva Insights randomly adjusts individual observations such that the aggregated adjustments offset each other, and the aggregated result that the user sees is still accurate.
 With differential privacy, users can’t discern true individual results, because the individual results used in the calculation have been changed.
 For more details, refer to [Differential Privacy for Everyone](https://download.microsoft.com/download/D/1/F/D1F0DFF5-8BA9-4BDF-8924-7816932F6825/Differential_Privacy_for_Everyone.pdf).